Terence Tao: Recognition

 Tao has won numerous awards and mathematician honours over the years.
+He was appointed a Companion of the Order of Australia in the 2026 King's Birthday Honours for "eminent service to the mathematical sciences, to the global mathematics community, and to tertiary education and academia".
 He is a Fellow of the Royal Society, the Australian Academy of Science (Corresponding Member), the National Academy of Sciences (Foreign member), the American Academy of Arts and Sciences, the American Philosophical Society, and the American Mathematical Society.
 In 2006 he received the Fields Medal; he was the first Australian, the first UCLA faculty member, and one of the youngest mathematicians to receive the award.
 He was also awarded the MacArthur Fellowship.
+In 2014, Tao was selected as one of the inaugural Breakthrough Prize laureates; he felt himself unqualified and unsuccessfully argued that the prize money be distributed among more researchers instead.
+After receiving the prize money, he used part of it to establish fellowships for students.
+In 2019, Tao was chosen as the inaugural winner of the Riemann Prize by the Riemann International School of Mathematics at the University of Insubria.

 He has been featured in The New York Times, CNN, USA Today, Popular Science, and many other media outlets.
-In 2014, Tao received a CTY Distinguished Alumni Honor from Johns Hopkins Center for Gifted and Talented Youth in front of 979 attendees in 8th and 9th grade that are in the same program from which Tao graduated.
+Tao was a finalist to become Australian of the Year in 2007.
+In 2014, Tao received a CTY Distinguished Alumni Honor from Johns Hopkins Center for Gifted and Talented Youth in front of 979 attendees in 8th and 9th grade who were in the same program from which Tao graduated.
 In 2021, President Joe Biden announced Tao had been selected as one of 30 members of his President's Council of Advisors on Science and Technology, a body bringing together America's most distinguished leaders in science and technology.
-In 2021, Tao was awarded the Riemann Prize Week as recipient of the inaugural Riemann Prize 2019 by the Riemann International School of Mathematics at the University of Insubria.
-Tao was a finalist to become Australian of the Year in 2007.